acefitboy/CODSOFT/README.md

 5. Connect the ATM class with the user's bank account class to access and modify the account balance.

-*PROJECT LINK :*

-9. Validate user input to ensure it is within acceptable limits (e.g., sufficient balance for withdrawals).
+6. Validate user input to ensure it is within acceptable limits (e.g., sufficient balance for withdrawals).
-10. Display appropriate messages to the user based on their chosen options and the success or failure of their transactions.
+7. Display appropriate messages to the user based on their chosen options and the success or failure of their transactions.

+PROJECT LINK :

+TASK : 5 [ADDRESS BOOK SYSTEM]

+1. Create a Contact class to represent individual contacts.
+Include attributes such as name, phone number, email address, and any other relevant details.

+2. Implement an AddressBook class to manage the collection of contacts.
+Include methods to add a contact, remove a contact, search for a contact, and display all contacts.

+3. Design the user interface for the Address Book System.
+This can be a console-based interface or a graphical user interface (GUI) using libraries like Swing or JavaFX.

+4. Implement methods to read and write contact data to a storage medium, such as a file or a database.

+5. Allow users to interact with the Address Book System by providing options such as adding a new contact, editing an existing contact's information, searching for a contact, displaying all contacts, and exiting the application.

+6. Implement input validation to ensure that required fields are not left empty and that the contact data is in the correct format.

-*PROJECT LINK :*
+RPOJECT LINK :